Magnus Westergaard: Lyngby

-Early career

 Born in Frederiksberg, Capital Region of Denmark, Westergaard began playing football as a youth for Frederiksberg Boldklub in 2004.
 In 2011, he moved to the FC Copenhagen School of Excellence where he stayed for three years before joining Lyngby Boldklub at U17 level.

 Westergaard graduated through the Lyngby academy, before making his first-team debut as a starter in a 3–0 Danish Superliga defeat to OB on 22 April 2018.

-First team

 He was permanently promoted to the first team in the summer of 2018 after the club had suffered relegation to the Danish second tier.
 Westergaard signed a one-and-a-half-year contract extension with Lyngby on 4 January 2019.
 Six months later, after Lyngby had reached promotion to the Superliga after one season, he signed another contract extension, keeping him at the club until the summer of 2022.

 Loan to Hvidovre

 On 1 October 2020, Westergaard joined Danish 1st Division club Hvidovre IF on a loan deal for the rest of 2020.
 On 4 October, he made his debut for the club in a 2–1 away win over Vendsyssel.
 Later that month, he scored his first goal in a 1–5 home loss to Silkeborg.

 In December 2020, Westergaard extended his loan deal by a further six months.
 In his season with Hvidovre, Westergaard scored 5 goals in 25 total appearances, including one in the Danish Cup round of 16 against Vejle Boldklub, which saw his club knocked out after a 2–3 loss.